kindone/cppproptest/README.md

 }
 ```

-This can be turned into a property-based test, which fully tests againt arbitrary input strings:
+This can be turned into a property-based test, which fully tests the component againt arbitrary input strings:

 ```cpp
 // property test